Environmental influences: Electrosmog

 ELEKTROSMOG

 The list of "wireless-friendly" devices continues to grow.
 It's not just routers and computers; even game consoles, televisions, cameras, smoke detectors, and even toothbrushes are equipped with wireless technology.
-However, it's relatively easy to reduce these exposures by categorizing your devices into three groups: those you can turn off, those you can "leash," and those you can keep at a distance.
+However, it's relatively easy to reduce these exposures by categorizing your devices into three groups: those you can turn off, those you can use with a cord, and those you can keep at a distance.

 Tips for the Use of Mobile Phones, Wi-Fi, and Cordless Phones to Reduce Electromagnetic Pollution: